ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 -   If we associate a transformation $T$ to the observer, we could apply it to the points/vectors that define the observer, namely $P$, $\vec d$, $\vec u$ and $\vec r$, and move/orient the observer.

--   But this makes it complicated to calculate the directions of the rays that pass through the screen in the `fire_ray` function!
+-   However, this complicates the calculation of ray directions that pass through the screen in the `fire_ray` function!

 -   It is better to create the rays in the original reference system, and **then** apply the transformation to the ray: it is simpler and requires fewer calculations.